heptarch/heptarch.github.io/drafts/demon.md

 *4692007258 BC.* On a planet, somewhere near the centre of the galaxy, a clever life form summons a dæmon.
 Instantly, a shadow bloats outwards, cloaking the planet in darkness, then grows large enough to move on.
 The planet is now a dull, uniform grey; an entropic graveyard.
+Nothing moves.

 The shadow moves from system to system, a trail of dead stars in its wake.